 Since 2009 data on drug-related death cases have been collected through a nationwide database of autopsy protocols, so-called ‘e-autopsies’, under the Healthcare Supervision Authority.
 Data extraction and reporting is in line with EMCDDA definitions and recommendations for Selection D.

-In 2014 the total number of drug-related deaths was 28.
-Of these, 26 were male.
-The mean age of victims was 37.3 years.
-Twenty-five cases were toxicologically confirmed and nine of them were linked to opioids.
+In 2014 the total number of drug-related deaths was 13.
+Of these, 11 were male.
+The mean age of victims was 39.2 years.
+All cases were toxicologically confirmed and nine of them were linked to opioids.

-The drug-induced mortality rate among adults (aged 15–64) was 20 deaths per million in 2014, comparable with the most recent European average of 19.2 deaths per million.
+The drug-induced mortality rate among adults (aged 15–64) was 3.1 deaths per million in 2014, lower than the most recent European average of 19.2 deaths per million.

 Implementation of drug treatment is the responsibility of the Ministry of Health, while the Ministry of Justice plays a role in the provision of treatment in prisons, but the Ministry of Social Labour, Social Affairs and Family is responsible for social reintegration and aftercare of children and young adults with drug-related problems.